unicorn-engine/unicorn-engine.github.io/showcase.md

 In our knowledge, Unicorn has been used by **123** following products (listed in no particular order).

 - [Qiling](https://qiling.io): Cross-platform & multi-architecture lightweight sandbox.
+- [udbserver](https://github.com/bet4it/udbserver): A plugin for Unicorn to provide a debug server.
 - [UniDOS](https://github.com/aquynh/unidos): Microsoft DOS emulator.
 - [Radare2](https://github.com/radare/radare2): Unix-like reverse engineering framework and commandline tools.
 - [Usercorn](https://github.com/lunixbochs/usercorn): User-space system emulator.